Saundersfoot, Pembrokeshire, Wales

 By the time we got outside, we were laughing like drunken sailors.
 Jackie was quickly in SLM (silent laugh mode).

-Saundersfoot beach is a great place to indulge collecting stones and shells.
+The beach at Saundersfoot is a great place to indulge collecting stones and shells.
 Jackie is as possessed as I am.
 The tide was so far out at times that these two land-locked people were amazed.
 We never came to understand the tides scientifically, but we did like the varying views the ins and outs of it gave us.

 If you want to learn more about this lovely town, check out the official “Visit Saundersfoot” Facebook page.
 Maybe you’ll add it to your upcoming trip list!